 - Emergency Food and Shelter – The Emergency Food and Shelter Program is a federal program administered by the U.S. Department of Homeland Security’s Federal Emergency Management Agency.
 Funds are available through OHC at different times throughout the year; please check with our office for current availability.

-Commodities Program – OHC partners with three pantries located in Benton, Carroll and Madison county to deliver USDA commodities to people in need.
-Each Pantry serves 200+ families with the commodities along with other food donated by the community.
+- Commodities Program – OHC authorizes and has commodity foods delivered to three food pantries located in Benton, Carroll and Madison counties.
+Each site serves 200+ families with the commodity food program, and with food donated by the community.

 - People Helping People (PHP) of Carroll County – PHP is a prescription assistance program that assists individuals in Carroll County who are unable to get prescription assistance through other sources.
 PHP works closely with area pharmacies to help those meet the needs of the Carroll County Community.